yoyosource/tec1.0/README.md

 }
 ```

-#### Intermediary If Statements
+#### Intermediary 'If' statements
-You can also use variables in Boolean Expressions.
+You can also use variables in Boolean expressions.
 The easiest is a boolean variable because you do not need to compare it to anything else.
-To compare use '==' '!=' '>' '<' '>=' '<='.
-Also you have some basic and advanced Logic Operators as || (or) && (and) and !! (not).
-Just have in mind that you need to use '<<' '>>' or '«' '»' as Priority Definition in Boolean Expressions.
+To compare use '==', '!=', '>', '<', '>=', '<='.
+Also you have some basic and advanced logic operators as || (or), && (and), and !! (not).
+Just have in mind that you need to use '<<', '>>' or '«', '»' as priority definition in Boolean expressions.
-Advanced Logic Operators are !& (nand), x| (xor), n| (nor) and xn (xnor).
+Advanced logic operators are !& (nand), x| (xor), n| (nor) and xn (xnor).
-Have in mind that the Not Operator '!!' needs to be behind the Boolean value and not before it.
+Have in mind that the not operator '!!' needs to be behind the Boolean value and not before it.
-You can also have a Boolean Expression after a print Statement.
+You can also have a Boolean expression after a print statement.
 ```
 // All Logic Operators
 var b1 = true